open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/withspan.md

 ---
-title: Using API and Annotations
+title: Use instrumentation annotations
-description: OpenTelemetry documentaion for using API and annotations with Java agent.
+description: OpenTelemetry documentaion for using instrumentation annotations with Java agent.
 weight: 2
 ---

 For most users, the out-of-the-box instrumentation is completely sufficient and nothing more has to be done.
-Sometimes, however, users wish to add attributes to the otherwise automatic spans, or they might want to manually create spans for their own custom code.
+Sometimes, however, users wish to create spans for their own custom code without doing too much code change.

 # Dependencies

-You'll need to add a dependency on the `opentelemetry-api` library to get started; if you intend to use the `@WithSpan` annotation, also include the `opentelemetry-extension-annotations` dependency.
+You'll need to add a dependency on the `opentelemetry-extension-annotations` library to use the `@WithSpan` annotation.

 ## Maven